smallest-iota/rust-lua/README.md

 ## Adjusting sensitivity
 The sensitivity for every gun can be adjusted independently, increasing the sensitivity reduces recoil control, decreasing sensitivity increases recoil control.

+Note that modifiers such as attachments, holosights, etc, will require a different sensitivity.

 ![Sensitivity](media/Sensitivity.png)

 Adjust sensitivity by going to each respective gun and modifying: